rodrigoelp/little-stories/Unlikely adventures/18-Chapter-18.md

 *"In any case, look closer, there are two smaller crystals in there.
 What are those?"* - said Sam.

 *"I think...
 Uhm...
-I don't know"* - she replied observing curiously at the missed detail - *"the constellation doesn't have any these stars in it."*
+I don't know"* - she replied observing with curiosity the missed detail - *"the constellation doesn't have any these stars in it."*

 Sam wanted to ask Amir for his opinion but, he remained seated  a few metres away from the frame, staring at nothing in particular.